.

 Use of 3D Motion to Develop Swing Efficiency

 If you go to the PGA Tour you will see 150 different swings, but further study will show they have very similar swing efficiency.
 We build on player’s strengths to create a swing that is right for them with similar swing efficiency to the best players in the world.
-The only way to capture and train this is with 3D Motion Capture supplied by our K-Vest system.
+The best way to capture this is with SportsBox AI, proprietary 2D and 3D models using over 30 key points on the body, club and ball, which allows us to accurately detect comprehensive joints and body segments in motion without any markers from a single video

 Trackman Level 2 Certified Instructor